hu7241/nao_gmapping_amcl/README.md

------- Currently Under Development -----------
+** ------ Currently Under Development ----------- **

-INSTRUCTION:
+**1. INSTRUCTION:**

-Use amcl.launch for navaigation using odometry provided by NAO robot.
+  * Use amcl.launch for navaigation using odometry provided by NAO robot.

-Use amcl_scanmatch.launch for navigation using laser scan data as odometry.
+  * Use amcl_scanmatch.launch for navigation using laser scan data as odometry.

-Use gtest.launch for mapping using gmapping use htest.launch for mapping using hector mapping
+  * Use gtest.launch for mapping using gmapping

+  * Use htest.launch for mapping using hector mapping

-In the launch files make sure to change the paths to config files accordingly.
+  * - [x] In the launch files make sure to change the paths to config files accordingly.

-KNOWN BUGS:
+**2. KNOWN BUGS:**
   1. Move_base demonstrates weird behaviors (seemingly unnecessary rotation).

   2. Laser_scan_matcher loses target when robot is rotated in place of approximately 90 degrees or more.

+  3. Error message "Error while transforming pose: "base_footprint" passed to lookupTransform argument target_frame does not exist." when assigning a goal in rviz.

+  4. for larger maps, path planner is not able to plan a complete (only a short segment).